 Responsibility

-Each school council, or Principal, in a school without a council, shall develop, monitor, and annually update a Comprehensive School Improvement Plan (CSIP).
+Each school council, or Principal, in a school without a council, shall develop, monitor, and annually update a Comprehensive School Improvement Plan (CSIP) by January 1 of each school year.

 In an SBDM school, the school council shall organize a planning process, consistent with District’s established planning process.
+The structure of the CSIP shall include completion of the Continuous Improvement Diagnostic between August 1 and October 1 of each school year and completion of the needs assessment between October 1 and November 1 of each school year.

 In a school without a council, the Principal shall appoint a School Planning Committee comprised, at a minimum, of four (4) teachers, four (4) parents, and a community representative.
 The high school(s) shall include a student on the committee.
 The community representative shall not be a teacher, spouse of a teacher, or a parent of child(ren) attending the District schools.